FamousTitle/GroundZero/README.md

 docker-compose run --rm api-rails bash
 ```

-## Need to use byebug?
+## Need to use debugger?

-To run with `byebug`, you will need to launch all containers in the background, but attach the rails container
+To run with `debugger`, you will need to launch all containers in the background, but attach the rails container

 ```
 docker-compose up -d && docker attach famoustitle_api-rails_1